AsianKoala/AsianKoala/README.md

 ## Hi there 👋

-I'm passionate about Linux, backend development, and control theory.
+I'm passionate about Linux, backend development, and competitive programming.

 TJHSST Class of 2023.